 Discovering Bobbin History

 There are many places to visit, both virtually and in person, to learn about mill operation and the use of wooden bobbins in fabric production.
-We have created a list of websites to peruse where you will find a wealth of information.
+We have created a list of websites to peruse where you will find a wealth of information (see Places to Visit).
 You can travel to museums and historic sites all around the country to learn everything you ever wanted to know about bobbins and the mills that employed them.
 Many have tours allowing you to see looms in operation, including the Boott Mill at Lowell National Historic Park, where you will experience the deafening sound created by rows and rows of textile machinery.
 You will be transported back in time and learn about life during the Industrial Revolution along the way.

 What is a Bobbin?